garethjohnsdesign/greenwichcomedyfestival.co.uk/info.md

     Please do not try and bring any animals into the festival, only guide dogs are permitted.

     The festival has an age limit of 16+ with under 18’s accompanied by an adult.
 We apologise to all you younger comedy fans out there!
+- title: Food and Drink
+  text: |-
+    Arrive early to get into the comedy spirit at our bars and scrumptious street-food stalls.

+    Details on this year’s delicious traders will be announced soon but rest assured, there’ll be something to suit every possible palette!
+- title: Refill Not Landfill
+  text: We are proud to be using a reusable cup scheme across our bars - a £1 deposit
+    will get you a ‘green’ cup that you can replace for a clean cup and then get your £1 back at the end of the night when you return the cup.
+- title: Festival Timings
+  text: "Weds 12 September: 6pm - 10.30pm  \nThurs 13 September: 6pm - 10.30pm  \nFri
+    14 September: 6pm - 10.30pm  \nSat 15 September: 1pm - 11.00pm  \nSun 16 September:
+    12:30pm - 10.30pm\n\nPlease check your tickets for your show start times, the multi-bill shows last approximately 2.5 hours with intervals."
 - title: The Big Top Venue
   text: The Big Top is a fully seated venue.
 There are two types of tickets; Front
     Stalls and Rear Stalls.
 The Front Stalls are allocated and positioned closest